thinkinkclub/thinkinkclub.github.io/content/posts/banter.md

 Fear not ant hot bod\
 Our elders have swallowed\
 Meals temporary borrowed\
-Till death comes to each as we sowed
+Till death comes to each as we sowed.